ansys/pyensight/doc/source/calc_functions.rst

         constant

     * - weight
-      - fraction of the length of a node's edges a node is allowed to move with each pass: nodal scalar variable or  constant
+      - fraction of the length of a node's edges that a node is allowed to move with each pass: nodal scalar variable or constant